montrealrobotics/gym-carla/src/gym_carla/agents/ppo/README.md

 ./results/hyperparam_experiment/phase_base_train/reset_False/hyperparam1/hyperparam2/...../seed_num/

 Inside this you should see:
-- collision <<< for videos of collisions
+- train_collision_videos <<< for videos of collisions
-- crash_scenarios.pkl <<< a list of any collision scenarios that we want to use later for resets
+- train_crash_scenarios.pkl <<< a list of any collision scenarios that we want to use later for resets
-- episodic_rewards.npy <<< a list where for each episode we recorded the cumulative reward
+- train_episodic_rewards.npy <<< a list where for each episode we recorded the cumulative reward
-- episodic_lens.npy <<< a list where for each episode we recorded how many steps were spent in it
+- trai_episodic_lens.npy <<< a list where for each episode we recorded how many steps were spent in it
 - policy.ppo_model <<< the trained model saved at the end

 You should also see a multirun.yaml file in ./results/hyperparam_experiment/phase_base_train/reset_False.
 This is crucial for hyperparameter selection.